 What Information we collect and when

-We collect and process information when you telephone us to make an enquiry or appointment, when you email us or if we meet you in person.
+We collect and process information when you telephone/SMS us to make an enquiry or appointment, when you contact us online (email, website chat, social media, WhatsApp), or if we meet you in person.

 At the point of enquiry or booking we may ask you for;

 Telephone number, either landline, mobile or both

 Your email address

 Information regarding your general health, your previous health, and the condition you are seeking advice about.